bufbuild/buf-setup-action/README.md

 Refer to the [action.yml](https://github.com/bufbuild/buf-setup-action/blob/main/action.yml) to see all of the action parameters.

-If `version` is unspecified, the default value is set to the latest `buf` version.
+If `version` is unspecified, the default value is set to the latest `buf` version:

 ```yaml
 steps: